computationclub/computationclub.github.io/.github/issue_template.md

 ### A day or two before the meeting

+- [ ] Find a volunteer to open and close the meeting using our [standard opening](https://github.com/computationclub/computationclub.github.io/wiki/Starting-a-meeting) and [closing remarks](https://github.com/computationclub/computationclub.github.io/wiki/Running-a-retrospective)
 - [ ] Remind people about the next meeting
   * [ ] Slack
   * [ ] The [mailing list](https://groups.google.com/forum/#!forum/london-computation-club)
   * [ ] Twitter
-- [ ] [Update the meeting checklist template](https://github.com/computationclub/computationclub.github.io/wiki/Checklist-Template%3A-Book-Meeting/_edit) based on your experiences using it.
+- [ ] [Update the meeting checklist template](https://github.com/computationclub/computationclub.github.io/edit/master/.github/issue_template.md) based on your experiences using it.
 Maybe we've missed something, or the timings need to be improved?
-- [ ] Copy [the source of meeting checklist template](https://github.com/computationclub/computationclub.github.io/wiki/Checklist-Template%3A-Book-Meeting/_edit) to a new issue, called "Organise next meeting".
+- [ ] Open a new issue with the above template, called "Organise next meeting".

 ### At the meeting